 It's no surprise yoga and pilates play a role in Meghan Markle's fitness regime – her mother, Doria Ragland is a former yoga instructor, after all!
-The Duchess, who is currently expecting her second child with Prince Harry, takes a balanced approach to her wellbeing - but what other health and fitness tips does the royal use to stay in shape, both physically and mentally?
+Prince Harry's wife is known to take a balanced approach to her wellbeing - but what other health and fitness tips does the royal use to stay in shape, both physically and mentally?

-READ: Fun activewear that will actually make you want to work out this spring
+READ: Fun activewear that will actually make you want to work out in 2022

 We've gathered together some of the Duchess of Sussex's biggest fitness secrets, many of which she shared with Woman's Health in 2016.
 If you're after a healthy mindset and a toned figure like Meghan, take note...

 RELATED: 8 best fitness trackers loved by celebrities